IceCreamYou/Tweet/README.txt

 =============
 == Summary ==
 =============
-This module provides links to post pages to sites that use the Twitter API.
+This module provides links to post or "tweet" pages to websites like Twitter.
-Clicking the links will open a new window or tab with twitter in it.
-The tweet will be in focus and will contain a customizable string which can programmatically include the relevant URL, title, and (if the tweet link appears on a node) taxonomy terms.
+Clicking the links will open a new window or tab for the relevant site.
+The tweet will be in focus and will contain customizable text which can include the relevant URL, title, and (if the tweet link appears on a node) taxonomy terms.
 The Shorten URLs module is used to shorten the URLs if it is installed.

 URLs and titles will be for either the node which is being displayed as a teaser or for the current page.
 Multiple links can appear on the same page, as on a View of teasers.
 By default, links appear in the Links section when viewing full nodes or teasers.

 Administrators can choose whether to show the link as an icon, an icon and text, or just text.
 Options can be chosen separately for nodes and teasers.